Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Oklahoma Stats and Trends

-- The Sooners have been favored by 4 points or more nine times this season and are 3-6 ATS in those games.
+- So far this season, the Sooners have been installed as favorites by a 3.5-point margin or more 10 times and are 4-6 ATS in those matchups.

-- Oklahoma's games this year have hit the over on six of 10 set point totals (60%).
+- Oklahoma's games this year have gone over the point total six times in 10 opportunities (60%).

-- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team records more than 20.5 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team puts up more than 20.5 points.

-- Oklahoma is 4-5 against the spread and 9-0 overall when the team amasses over 306.4 yards.
+- In games that Oklahoma amasses over 306.4 yards, the team is 4-5 against the spread and 9-0 overall.

-- The Sooners have turned the ball over 10 times this season, two fewer than the Cyclones have forced (12).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.